Drugs and the law

 - Solvents: It is not illegal to use, but a shopkeeper can be prosecuted for selling a solvent to under-18s who they know will use it for sniffing;

-- Cigarettes: It is illegal for a shopkeeper to knowingly sell to under-18s;
+- Cigarettes: It’s illegal for a shopkeeper to knowingly sell to under-18s;

 - Amyl nitrates (poppers): Amyl nitrate is a prescription-only medicine.
-Possession is not an offence, but supply is restricted by the Medicines Act.
-Butyl and Isobutyl nitrate are not restricted in any way.
-The stuff available from jokes and sex shops is usually butyl or isobutyl nitrate.
-If any amyl nitrate is present, however, then supply is restricted.
-Use is not.
+This means that possession is not an offence, but you can’t supply it according to the Medicines Act.
+There are no restrictions on Butyl and Isobutyl nitrate.
+The stuff available in jokes and sex shops is usually butyl or isobutyl nitrate.
+If any amyl nitrate is present, however, then you can’t supply.
+There are no restrictions on use.

 From May 2016, the Psychoactive Substances Act came into force.
-This act doesn’t replace the Misuse of Drugs Act (1971), but it does make it an offence to produce or supply legal highs.
+This act doesn’t replace the Misuse of Drugs Act (1971), but it makes it an offence to produce or supply legal highs.
 It isn’t an offence to possess them.

 Drug testing on arrest

-If you’re arrested and taken to a police station, you may be tested to find out if you’ve taken any Class A drugs.
-You may be tested if you’ve been arrested for a ‘trigger offence’.
+If the police arrests you and takes you ‘downtown’, you may be drugs tested .
+You can even be tested if you’ve been arrested for a ‘trigger offence’.
 Trigger offences include street robbery, burglary, car theft, handling stolen goods or supplying drugs.

-A person cannot be forced to provide a sample for testing, but it is an offence to refuse to provide a sample without good cause.
+It’s important to note the cops can’t force anyone to provide a sample for testing.
+But it’s an offence to refuse to provide a sample without good cause.

-If you test positive for Class A drugs, you’ll be required to attend a compulsory drug assessment by specialist drugs workers.
-The assessment will determine the extent of your drug problem and help you into treatment and other support, even if you’re not charged with an offence.
+If you test positive for Class A drugs, you’ll attend a compulsory drug assessment by specialist drugs workers.
+The assessment determines the extent of your drug problem.
+It’ll also help you into treatment and other support, even if you’re not charged with an offence.

 If you fail to provide a sample or comply with a required assessment you can be fined up to £2,500 and/or up to three months in prison.